krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-Semaphore'/>
 ### Client Doesn't Perform Network Access

-When wrapping behavior that does not perform network access where latency is a concern or the threading overhead is unacceptable the [executionIsolationStrategy](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html#executionIsolationStrategy\(\)) property can be set to [ExecutionIsolationStrategy.SEMAPHORE](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.ExecutionIsolationStrategy.html) and semaphore isolation will be used instead.
+When you wrap behavior that does not perform network access, but where latency is a concern or the threading overhead is unacceptable, you can set the [executionIsolationStrategy](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html#executionIsolationStrategy\(\)) property to [ExecutionIsolationStrategy.SEMAPHORE](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.ExecutionIsolationStrategy.html) and Hystrix will use semaphore isolation instead.

-The following shows how this property is set as the default for a command via code (it can also be overridden via dynamic properties at runtime).
+The following shows how to set this property as the default for a command via code (you can also override it via dynamic properties at runtime).

 ```java
 public class CommandUsingSemaphoreIsolation extends HystrixCommand<String> {